mrobinsn/go-newznab/README.md

 ## Library Usage

-Initialize a client:
+### Initialize a client:
 ```
-client := newznab.New("http://my-usenet-indexer/api", "my-api-key", 1234, false)
+client := newznab.New("http://my-usenet-indexer", "my-api-key", 1234, false)

 ```
+Note the missing `/api` part of the URL.
+Depending on the called method either `/api` or `/rss` will be appended to the given base URL.
+A valid user ID is only required for RSS methods.

-Search using a tvrage id:
+### Search using a tvrage id:
 ```
 categories := []int{
     newznab.CategoryTVHD,